tjhubz/PittBOT/README.md

   - Each RA will have their own invite link to give to their residents.
 When that invite is used it will give them the role that gives them access to their floor's chat.
 - Synchronized event creation (https://discord.com/developers/docs/resources/guild-scheduled-event)
   - Since ResLife hosts multiple events throughout the year (as do RAs) it would be cool if they could be set up as a scheduled event within their respective server.
-- Automatic assistance with common questions
+- Automatic assistance with common questions (FAQ system)
   - For instance, if someone asks "What are meal exchanges?" it would inform them what they are and how to use them.
 - Slur prevention
   - Self explanitory